Open menu

 Helping Hands has been caring for people with dementia for over 20 years.
 In that time we have developed an intrinsic understanding of what dementia means, not only to those who are suffering from the condition, but also to their families.

-At Helping Hands’ training centre we instruct our carers in how best to care for people with dementia and how to help provide the right support to their families.
+At Helping Hands’ training centre we instruct our carers in how best to home care for people with dementia and how to help provide the right support to their families.
 The right care often prevents unnecessary hospitalisation, which aside from the clear benefits to the individual, means that hospital beds remain free for others.

 Sally Tomkotowicz